Netsensia/2048Solver/README.md

 	----------------------------
 	Score: 9672, Game over: true

 The last position is better than anything I have managed with my own wits, although to be fair, I've not got the luxury of being able to play 50,000 games in a few seconds.
+This is no longer true, my current record is around 14,000 :)

 It turns out that allowing two moves in a row is just as effective as allowing any number of moves higher than two.
 So three, four or five moves, for example, make no difference to the average score.
 This may allow us to add a sneaky extra ply to the search for minimal cost during a full search.